Seeed-Studio/ModelAssistant/docs/tutorials/training/yolo.md

 We will choose a appropriate configuration file depending on the type of training task we need to perform, which we have already introduced in [Config](../config.md), for a brief description of the functions, structure, and principles of the configuration file.

-For the Swfit-YOLO model example, we use `yolov5_tiny_1xb16_300e_coco.py` as the configuration file, which is located in the folder under the SSCMA root directory `configs/yolov5` and its additionally inherits the `base_arch.py` configuration file.
+For the Swfit-YOLO model example, we use `yolov5_tiny_1xb16_300e_coco.py` as the configuration file, which is located in the folder under the ModelAssistant root directory `configs/yolov5` and its additionally inherits the `base_arch.py` configuration file.

 For beginners, we recommend to pay attention to the `data_root` and `epochs` parameters in this configuration file at first.